After dust settles, son of late Philippine dictator emerges as presidential frontrunner | Politics

 'STOP-MARCOS CANDIDATE' Marcos, the dictator, died in exile in 1989 after fleeing the country following the "people power" revolution.
 Since the family's return, Marcos junior has been elected governor, congressman, and in 2010, as a senator.
 His sister is a senator and a former governor, and his mother, Imelda Marcos, was elected to Congress for four terms.

-"In a country whereby political memories are quite short and forgiveness is not in short supply, this is definitely working in favor of the Marcoses," said Richard Heydarian, an author, columnist, and academic who specializes in politics.
+"In a country whereby political memories are quite short and forgiveness is not in short supply, this is definitely working in favour of the Marcoses," said Richard Heydarian, an author, columnist and academic who specialises in politics.
 Working to his advantage, political analysts also say, is Marcos's strong social media presence aimed at targeting the youth, who make up a third of eligible voters.
 Many of them were not born when Marcos senior was in power.

+Marcos will benefit also from the tie-up with Duterte-Carpio, tapping her family's huge popularity in the south, a region where the Marcos family has struggled to make inroads in national elections.
+The poll results showed the other presidential candidates far adrift, with incumbent Vice President Leni Robredo with 18%, and Manila mayor Francisco Domagoso on 13%, followed by Pacquiao with 9%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)